 4. Complete the Graduate Student Online Orientation (eLearning) This is recommended for students new to WMU; however, online orientation provides valuable information for graduate students at every stage of your degree, so a review may prove helpful.
 Learn more by logging into Elearning at elearning.wmich.edu and searching for Graduate Student Online Orientation in your courses.

 5. *Complete Graduate Assistantship (GA) Training, 2020-21 (eLearning)

-If you are new to WMU, you will need to complete the Responsible Conduct of Research (RCR) course by December 14, 2020.
-First semester graduate students will receive an introductory email, sent to their WMU email address.
+6. If you are new to WMU, you will need to complete the Responsible Conduct of Research (RCR) course by the end of the fall 2021 semester on December 18, 2021.
+First semester graduate students will receive an introductory email, sent to their WMU email address, with instructions to access the RCR in eLearning.
 There is no fee for the course, and no credit hours are earned.
 Completion of this course is a university-wide requirement and is not directly associated with any specific graduate program.